 What can be better than free?
 Except don’t you get what you pay for?
 And nothing in life is free?
 And I’m sure you’ve heard others, so you get the picture.

-Almost all law firms who market themselves as “disability lawyers” will offer some type of free consultation.
-These “free” consultations come at the low, low cost of your name and contact information.
-Now, the law firms won’t sell your information to telemarketers, but they do consider it valuable because you may turn into a client.
-You may also refer them to people you know, who in turn may become clients.
+Almost all law firms that market themselves as “disability lawyers” will offer some type of free consultation.
+These “free” consultations come at a low cost with your name and contact information.
+Law firms won’t sell your information to telemarketers, but they consider it valuable because you may become a client.
+You may also refer them to people you know, who, in turn, may become clients.
 That makes your free consultation valuable to them.

 However, a free consultation may not give you the answers you want.
 For the most part, free consultations only give general information about your rights and options.
 Also, you may wind up seeing a paralegal or other member of the law firm’s customer support team instead of a lawyer.

 Still, free consultations are great when you need general advice.
 For example, if you want to know about the services a law firm offers and if they would fit your situation.
 Or you want to learn about how disability appeals work and what you get and don’t get when you hire a lawyer.
 If you go in with the right expectations, free consultations can help both you and the law firm.
-If you go in expecting answers to complicated questions, you’ll be disappointed.
+You’ll be disappointed if you go in expecting answers to complicated questions.

 A paid consultation is a one-time service where you pay the lawyer for specific legal advice on your situation.
 For complicated questions, the lawyer will usually need to review documents and get certain details from you.

-You might want to consider a paid consultation if you believe you may lose legal rights or benefit payments from the wrong decision, or if you have another high-stakes issue.
+You might want to consider a paid consultation if you believe you may lose legal rights or benefit payments from an incorrect CPP, short, or long term disability denial decision, or if you have another high-stakes issue.
 The lawyer can educate you about the issue, explaining your rights, the options, and their pros and cons.
 After a paid legal consultation, you should feel more comfortable making a decision.

 Lawyers most often charge by the hour, usually between $150 and $500 per hour.
 They track their time in six-minute increments and multiply the time spent with you by their hourly rate to give you a bill.
 Make sure you confirm the hourly rate and get a time estimate to get a rough idea of how much your consultation will cost.